SAFCSP-Team/encapsulation/README.md

 **Problem**

-Creating a `Student` class containing **encapsulation concept**.
+Create a `Student` class containing **encapsulation concept**.

 **Implementation**
-* Create data members name, age, and studentId are declared as `private`.
+* Create a Student class, with the following attributes name, age, and studentId.
-* Create getter and Setter methods.
+* Add an age attribute that is only available within the `Student` class.
+* In the `main` method, create an object from the `Student` class
+* set and print values for the attributes (name, age, and studentId).

 ```Java
 public class Main {
     public static void main(String[] args) {